 Area residents and the campus community are encouraged to continue their education together in one of the most enjoyable ways possible by attending our free summer events series, which includes lectures by distinguished presenters, indoor performances, and concerts on the Arts Quad.

-Area high school students and their families and teachers are invited to attend the free Summer College Fair, which helps participants evaluate their college options.
+Area high school students and their families and teachers are invited to attend the free Summertime College Fair, which helps participants evaluate their college options.

 Cornell Prison Education Program